Azure/alz-monitor/README.md

 Microsoft has tried to address this by providing a number of 'insights or solutions' for popular services which pull together all the things you should care about ([Storage Insights](https://learn.microsoft.com/en-us/azure/storage/common/storage-insights-overview), [VM Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/vm/vminsights-overview), [Container Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-overview)); but what about everything else???

 The purpose of this project is to focus on monitoring for Azure Landing Zone as a common set of Azure resources/services that are configured in a similar way across organizations.
-This project is a opinionated view on what you should monitor for the key components of your Azure Landing Zone within the Platform scope.
-I.e:
+This project is an opinionated view on what you should monitor for the key components of your Azure Landing Zone within the Platform scope. i.e:

 - Express Route Circuits
 - Azure Firewalls